tconbeer/harlequin/README.md

 ```

 To view a list of all key bindings (keyboard shortcuts) within the app, press <Key>F1</Key>.
 You can also view this list outside the app [in the docs](https://harlequin.sh/docs/bindings).

+COLOR, KEY BINDING, OR COPY-PASTE PROBLEMS?
+See [Troubleshooting](https://harlequin.sh/docs/troubleshooting/index) in the docs.

 ## More info at [harlequin.sh](https://harlequin.sh)